Updated: Apr 1, 2022

-I was leery of the quality of this product.
-AtGames doesn't exactly have a sterling reputation in regards to quality control.
-In fact, Sega stopped working with the company after its handling of Sega Genesis titles on a console similar to the Flashback Legends.
-AtGames is best known for their Atari Flashback console, a proven seller since 2011.
-The company name also looks like a typo, which is why I didn't use it in the headline.
+I was leery of the quality of this product, mainly because Sega stopped working with AtGames after their handling of Genesis titles on a console similar to the Flashback Legends.
+AtGames is best known for the Atari Flashback system, a proven seller since 2011.

 Let's take a look at everything included on this little gem.
 And I do mean little!
 The console has a smaller footprint than a jewel case.
 It looks more like a video switching box than a game console, but at least it's not unnecessarily hulking.
 (I'm looking at you, TurboGrafx-16!)
 It is quite a bit bigger than the Tiny Arcade PACMAN.